BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Lucretius.md

 - Perhaps Lucretius appeals to our experience of not being compelled when we make up our minds and act that argues for free will
+- Developes Epicurus' argument about fear of death: Lucretius suggests that because we do not know the cause of the weight on our minds, we try to relieve it with ineffective remedies.
+We try to escape ourselves and we hate ourselves, because we do not know what is the matter with us.
+Even though we form and act on unnecessary appetites, they do not remove the weight on our minds, because they cannot remove our underlying fear of death